VM size: Performance best practices for SQL Server on Azure VMs

 Overview

-Currently, the Ebdsv5-series provides the highest I/O throughput-to-vCore ratio available in Azure.
-If you don't know the I/O requirements for your SQL Server workload, this series is the one most likely to meet your needs.
+• High I/O throughput-to-vCore ratio: The Mbsv3 and Mbdsv3-series VMs offer the highest throughput-to-vCore ratio of any VM series in any cloud.
+The Ebdsv5-series VMs offer the second highest throughput-to-vCore ratio in Azure.
+If you don't know the I/O requirements for your SQL Server workload, the Ebdsv5-series VMs is the one most likely to meet your needs.
 See the storage article to learn more.

-SQL Server data warehouse and mission critical environments will often need to scale beyond the 8 memory-to-vCore ratio.
-For medium environments, you might want to choose a 16 memory-to-vCore ratio, and a 32 memory-to-vCore ratio for larger data warehouse environments.
+SQL Server data warehouse and mission critical environments will often need to scale beyond the 8:1 memory-to-vCore ratio.
+For medium environments, you may want to choose a 16:1 memory-to-vCore ratio, and a 32:1 memory-to-vCore ratio for larger data warehouse environments.

 The M-series offers vCore counts and memory for some of the largest SQL Server workloads.